Preston and District Pool League – League Regulations – 2026 Summer League

 iii.
 Conduct.
 Team Captains are responsible for their team members conduct at all events.

 iv.
 Referee.
-Home Captains should also ensure that the referee chosen is aware of the rules and concentrates on the match.
-And maintains match order in a sportsmanship like manner.
-The referee is allowed remind players of rules only and not advise on which shots to play.
+Home Captains should also ensure that the referee chosen is aware of the rules, concentrates on the match and maintains match order in a sportsmanship like manner.
+The referee is allowed to remind players of rules only and not advise on which shots to play.

 v.
-Slow Player for guidance if a player has made no attempt to take a shot after 2mins then at the refs’ discretion a gentle reminder.
-A 60 sec shot clock may be used*(see section 1g, part i)
+Slow Player.
+If a player has made no attempt to take a shot after 2 minutes then at the refs’ discretion a gentle reminder.
+A 60 sec shot clock will be used*(see section 1 f i)

 vi.
 Frames start promptly.
 Both Teams should arrive at the venue ready to start at 8pm.
 Captains must ensure that frames start as promptly as possible, and that as least time possible be wasted between frames to enable matches to be played within Licensing Hours.